SJBales/Selected-Works/README.md

 Regularization_for_Portfolio_Selection.docx is a paper I wrote explaining the use of novel penalty terms for selecting optimal weights of stocks in a portfolio.

-ols_sim.R is an RScript that contains the code I used to conduct a simulation study for my thesis on a Beowulf cluster.
+new_sims.R is an RScript that contains the code I used to conduct a simulation study for my thesis on a Beowulf cluster.